Skip to contents

 Multilingual No Yes Yes

-• Embedding: Short texts, multilingual, semantic similarity over frequency
+• Embedding: Short texts, semantic similarity (use backend = "r" if no BERTopic)

 Next Steps